NarjessBessghaier/Defects_Detection_Tool_Assets/README.md

   UPDATES

-  -a JSON files parser has been added
+  - a JSON files parser has been added
   - MUIdefects.xlsx contains the RQ3 evaluation data